begumbakan/POP-MART-Blog/src/pages/posts/post-1.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'Starting Off...'
 pubDate: 2025-04-29
-description: 'What I am planing to the in the blog.'
+description: 'What I am planning to the in the blog.'
 author: Begüm Bakan
 tags: ["blogging"]
 ---